William Tyler Smith

 William Tyler Smith (1815–1873) was an English obstetrician, medical writer and journalist, with outside interests in insurance and the development of Seaford, East Sussex, U.K.

 Early life

-Smith was born into a poor family, near Bristol on 10 April 1815.
+Smith was born into a hard working family, near Bristol on 10 April 1815.
 He was educated at the Bristol school of medicine, where he became prosector and post-mortem clerk.
 He graduated as bachelor of medicine at the University of London in 1840, and eight years later proceeded M.D.
 He became a licentiate of the College of Physicians, London, in 1850, and was elected to the fellowship in 1859.

 Medical career

 Smith began his career as a teacher in the private school of George Dermott in Bedford Square, and became an effective lecturer despite lacking natural gifts.
 When St. Mary's Hospital was founded, he was appointed obstetric physician and lecturer on obstetrics.
 He continued his teaching there for the allotted term of twenty years, and on retirement was elected consulting physician accoucheur.
 He held the post of examiner in obstetrics at the University of London for five years.

 At first living at 7 Bolton Street, Piccadilly, Smith moved to 7 Upper Grosvenor Street, and then to No. 21 in the same street.
 For several years he was largely dependent on writing, building up a professional reputation.
 He became a member of the editorial staff of The Lancet. promoted speciality of obstetric medicine also as a participant in the foundation and administration, of the Obstetrical Society of London, of which he was the second President, elected 1860.